sparkbox/sparkpress-wordpress-starter/README.md

 ### Docker deployment workflow

-This repo includes a [GitHub workflow for building a docker image](./.github/workflows/deploy.docker.yml) that gets pushed GitHub's container registry.
+This repo includes a [GitHub workflow for building a docker image](./.github/workflows/deploy.docker.yml) that gets pushed to GitHub's container registry.
 This image can be deployed to any hosting provider that supports docker containers.

 The image includes all core WordPress files for the version specified for `WP_VERSION` in the `Dockerfile`, as well as the theme and plugin files necessary for the site.
 The other element required for the site to run is the database, which is excluded, since each environment should have its own database that is specified by environment variables.
 This allows local developers to test against local data without interfering with production or staging environments.